Nurses Can Retire Wealthier Than Doctors

 - A Family Medicine physician who graduated with the same debt and did the same things as the two doctors above would have $2,511,363 at age 65.

-- To illustrate the difference starting a few years earlier can make we can look at the comparison between the avg.
-ADN and BSN graduates.
-The average ADN graduate is Age 33 while the avg BSN graduate is 28.
+- To illustrate the difference starting a few years earlier can make we can look at the comparison between the average ADN and BSN graduates.
+The average ADN graduate is Age 33, while the average BSN graduate is 28.
 Having each one start with the same debt and go down the same path of paying off the debt then contributing to retirement account leads us to $934,924 (ADN) and $1,371,662 (BSN) at age 65.

 - For nurses fortunate enough to go straight from high school graduate at age 18 to nursing school graduate in 5 years at the age of 25, putting 15% of your salary toward debt then retirement ended up with $1,984,210!
 That is more than the example Pediatrician, but less than the Internal Medicine and Family Medicine physicians.

 - Once I knew it was possible to end up with a bigger number than the docs, I played around with a few other examples just to see how far we could push the numbers in realistic scenarios.